-The instruction book was his master.
+The instruction book was the constable’s master.
 He must be civil and respectful to the public.
-He must speak the truth at all times, and record important facts in his notebook.
-He must keep his temper, and ignore provocation.
-He must not resort to the truncheon until manual methods of arrest have been tried, and failed, and even then he must avoid the head and aim only at the arms and legs.
+He must speak the truth at all times and record important facts in his notebook.
+He must keep his temper and ignore provocation.
+He must not resort to the truncheon until manual methods of arrest have been tried and failed, and even then he must avoid the head and aim only at the arms and legs.
 He must deal not only with felonies but with accidents and fires.
-He must look after citizens who are “found insensible in the streets” and who appear to the casual observer to have drunk themselves into a stupor but who are in fact victims of apoplexy.
+He must look after citizens who are ‘found insensible in the streets’ and who appear to the casual observer to have drunk themselves into a stupor but are in fact victims of apoplexy.

 Well, just as we all have our masters, real or abstract, so young Constable Kitchen had his, and his name was William Wells.
-Sergeant Wells of C Division came from Frisby in Leicestershire, and was about the same age as the constable.
-On the day in question — in fact it was the night, the night of the 28th of April — the two men were on duty around Berkeley Square, which lay and still lies north of Piccadilly and midway between Park Lane to the west and Regent Street to the east.
+Sergeant Wells of C Division came from Frisby in Leicestershire and was about the same age as the constable.
+On the day in question — in fact it was the night, the night of 28 April — the two men were on duty around Berkeley Square, which lay and still lies north of Piccadilly and midway between Park Lane to the west and Regent Street to the east.

-Now at about two-fifteen in the morning Wells was walking at a steady and proper two-and-a-half miles an hour along Hay Hill, which ran between Berkeley Street and Dover Street.
-There is no record of the direction the sergeant was taking, but, whether he had started at the Berkeley Street end or at the Dover Street end, no doubt he expected to meet Kitchen somewhere along Hay Hill, walking, as per the instruction book, in the opposite direction.
+At about two-fifteen in the morning Wells was walking at a steady and proper two-and-a-half miles an hour along Hay Hill, which ran between Berkeley Street and Dover Street.
+There is no record of the direction the sergeant was taking, but, whether he had started at the Berkeley Street end or at the Dover Street end, no doubt he expected to meet Kitchen somewhere along Hay Hill, walking as per the instruction book in the opposite direction.
 In fact he did not so much meet Kitchen as see Kitchen, and he saw Kitchen just as Kitchen was darting north off Hay Hill along Bruton Mews, doing a sight more than two-and-a-half miles an hour.

 Not only was Kitchen in flagrant breach of the regulations, given the speed he was going, but he was very obviously trying to avoid Wells.
 The latter sprang into action and gave chase along the mews.
 No sooner had he caught up with the constable than he understood what was going on, for the constable, who was breathing hard after his mad dash through the dark, had on his breath the unmistakable smell of alcohol.

-In a word Kitchen was drunk.
-And, as such, he was again in breach of regulations, for it was stated in the instruction book, quite unambiguously, that a constable was not on any account to drink on duty.
+In a word, Kitchen was drunk.
+And, as such, he was again in breach of regulations, for it was stated in the instruction book quite unambiguously that a constable was not on any account to drink on duty.
 He must not receive a drink from anyone.
-He must not not even look as if he might accept a drink by loitering or standing “in an idle and listless manner” or gossiping.
-If he needed refreshment he had to obtain the permission of his sergeant.
+He must not even look as if he might accept a drink by loitering or standing ‘in an idle and listless manner’ or gossiping.
+If he needed refreshment, he had to obtain the permission of his sergeant.

 At the station the sorry party was met by the inspector.
 His name was George Browning.
 He hailed neither from Cornwall nor from Leicestershire but from Hampshire.
 He was an older man who presumably knew the contents of the instruction book by heart.
 Accordingly he expressed his grave displeasure at the conduct of Constable Kitchen, whereupon Constable Kitchen tried to land the fourth terrific blow of the night.
 Somehow, though, he failed to follow through, and Inspector Browning, unmarked and unperturbed, had him bundled into a cell.

 In due course William Kitchen found himself in the magistrate’s court in Marlborough Street.
 The session was presided over by Alexander Andrew Knox, who took a dim view of the young constable’s behaviour.
-Knox called on the superintendent of C Division, a seasoned bobby and, finally, a Londoner by the name of Joseph Henry Dunlap, to comment on the prisoner’s character.
-At this point the sources disagree, and, depending which newspaper you consult, Superintendent Dunlap spoke either favourably or unfavourably of Kitchen’s conduct prior to the fracas in Bruton Mews.
+Knox called on Superintendent Joseph Henry Dunlap of C Division, a seasoned bobby and a Londoner — finally a Londoner! — to comment on the prisoner’s character.
+At this point the sources disagree, and, depending which newspaper you consult, the superintendent spoke either favourably or unfavourably of Kitchen’s conduct prior to the fracas in Bruton Mews.